Liesando/CoEditor/README.md

 * periodically check if there are any modifications to the document

   if they are then push the changes to the server
-* periodically check if there is a newer version of document than client already has
+* periodically check if there is a newer version of document

   if it is then fetch it from the server and load into the text area